changhaonan/SuperPose/README.md

 - [ ] Download a prepapre for Benchmark dataset & Prepare Tools for them.
 YCB-video, BOI, BOP challenge.
 - [ ] Run OnePose and ICG seperately on benchmark.
 - [ ] The current idea is to do a feature-based pure CPU method.
 ICG plus.
-- [ ] Change SuperTrack to zmq socket.
+- [x] Change SuperTrack to zmq socket.
+- [x] Run BundleTrack with r2d2.
+- [ ] Replace feature matching with bundletrack method.

 Feb.12th to Feb.18th
 - [ ] Combine ICG, OnePose and Two tracker.